evilbyt3/hakbrain/content/write-ups/thm/22 Attack Surface Reduction - Threats are failing all around me.md

 - unpatched vulnerability exploitation

 ### Attack Surface
+The attack surface describes different points where an attacker could get into a system, and where they could get data out of the system.

 The surface area of the victim of an attack that can be impacted by an attack vector and cause damage. n cybersecurity, the attack surface will generally contain the following:
 - an email server
 - an internet-facing web server